 Lady’s Bedstraw Plant Info

-Lady’s bedstraw plant (Galium verum) is a perennial herb hardy in zones 3-8.
+Lady’s bedstraw plant (Galium verum) is a perennial herb hardy in zones 3 through 8.
 Lady’s bedstraw is one of over 400 varieties of Galium.
 Perhaps the most popular variety is Galium odoratum, commonly known as sweet woodruff, and the most annoying variety goes by goosegrass, sticky willy, or cleavers (Galium aparine).

-Lady’s bedstraw has a creeping habit and whorls of 6-12 hairy, almost needle-like, long leaves.
+Lady’s bedstraw has a creeping habit and whorls of 6 to 12 hairy, almost needle-like, long leaves.
 Unlike its cousin sticky willy, these hairy leaves do not catch and stick to you if you walk through them, but like sticky willy, lady’s bedstraw has clusters of small yellow flowers that bloom from June – September.

 Uses of Lady’s Bedstraw

 Long before man-made fibers, mattresses, and pillows were stuffed with organic materials, lady’s bedstraw was often used as stuffing for beds.
-Because of its association with the Virgin Mary, it was considered good luck to use lady’s bedstraw in the mattresses of expecting mothers.
+It is because of its association with the Virgin Mary, it was considered good luck to use lady’s bedstraw in the mattresses of expecting mothers.

 Lady’s bedstraw herbs were also used as dyes.
 The yellow flowers were used to make a yellow dye for butter, cheese, hair, and textiles; the red roots were also used to make a deep red dye.